otgrkiss/vagrant-docker-haproxy-tls/Readme.md

 you can install the [Vagrant VB Guest Plugin](https://github.com/dotless-de/vagrant-vbguest).
 The Guest Additons are not required for the VM.

-## And Now?
+## Practical Use Case Demos

-Here are some activities that can be done with the VM.
+The following points show what can be done with this setup for testing purposes.

 ### Access the Web Page